 This concept uses rotors that lift the aircraft as well as a rotor at the back that enables it to go forward, cruise in the air.

 Tilt-X (tilt-rotor or tilt-wing)

 This aircraft’s model is the hardest one to get a certification due to the complexity of the underlying technology.
 Indeed, the mechanism combines the lift and cruise properties into one which make the achievement more complicated.

-The rotors used in this concept will firstly lift the aircraft and once it will be in the air, it will stabilise the aircraft and enter in a transition phase which involves the rotors to rotate from the lift to the cruise mode.
+The rotors used in this concept will firstly lift the aircraft and once it will be in the air, it will stabilise the aircraft and enter in a transition phase which involves the rotors or both the rotor and wings to rotate from the lift to the cruise mode.
 This transition makes this concept hard to put into practice.

 According to a Porsche Consulting market study, the second and third aircraft model have the potential to offer intracity trips as well as city-to-city trips.
 However, the first one might only have the potential to offer intracity trips.

 eVTOL technology can really change the way we commute or travel, be complementary to our current offerings and it will surely happen in the near future!